alvivar/bite/README.md

 To set the value:

-    SET somekeyname Whatever kind of string I guess
+    SET somekeyname Some string as a value I guess
-    > Ok.
+    > OK

 To get the value:

     GET somekeyname
-    > Whatever kind of string I guess
+    > Some string as a value I guess

-To get the value or default:

-    GET keyname Some kind of default, just in case
-    > Some kind of default, just in case
+    GET keywithoutvalue
+    >

 ## Why

-Sometimes I just need a quick and easy server to save data between multiplayer experiments.
+Sometimes I just need a quick and easy server to save data in experiments or prototypes.

 ## Tech

-Powered by Rust, basically a TcpListener chat over a BTreeMap, eventually serialized into a file with Serde.
+A Rust TcpListener over a BTreeMap for data, eventually serialized into a file with Serde.